MetOffice/ProFSea-tool/README.md

-# ProFSea-Climate
+# ProFSea

 [![DOI](https://zenodo.org/badge/713453340.svg)](https://zenodo.org/doi/10.5281/zenodo.10255467)

-🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 <br />
-**Projections created using this branch are currently not fit for any use other than in the development of this repository.** <br />
-🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧 &emsp; 🚧
+ProFSea is sea-level rise simulator based on statistical emulations of physical modelling experiments and lines of evidence from the IPCC and across the literature.
+It's modular, easy to setup and self-contained - all you need is global mean surface temperature and ocean heat content forcing anomalies, using any baseline period, and you're good to go.

+We simulate sea-level change contributions from:
+- Antartic Ice Sheet 🇦🇶
+- Greenland Ice Sheet 🧊
+- Glacier melt 🏔️
+- Thermal expansion 🌡️
+- Landwater ⛰️

+ProFSea can calculate projections of both global mean sea-level rise and spatially-resolved sea-level change fields.

-## About
+## Developments
-This is the experimental science branch of ProFSea, dedicated to extending the capabilities of the existing ProFSea-tool.
-These extensions have not yet been published or peer-reviewed.

 Ongoing developments include:

 - [x] 🛠️ Full spatial field projections of regional sea-level change
 - [x] 🛠️ Use any input climate forcing to produce ProFSea projections
-- [ ] 🛠️ Updates to sea-level components based on the latest evidence in the literature
+- [x] 🛠️ Updates to sea-level components based on the latest evidence in the literature
 - [ ] 🛠️ Observational constraints to projection ensembles
-- [ ] 🛠️ Structural enhancements such as updated workflows, GitHub Actions and general reformatting
+- [x] 🛠️ Structural enhancements such as updated workflows, GitHub Actions and general reformatting
-- [ ] 🛠️ Full code documentation
+- [x] 🛠️ Full code documentation

 ## Contributors
 Several people have contributed to the development of the ProFSea tool and User Guide documentation, namely: Rachel Perks, Jacob Cheung, Benjamin Harrison, Katie Hodge, Mathew Palmer, Michael Sanderson, Hamish Steptoe, Jennifer Weeks and Gregory Munday.